Does Your Dog Walk Like This? If So, Something Is Wrong!

 If your dog is showing signs of an abnormal gait, it could be down to a multitude of reasons.
-Symptoms tend to be struggling to walk, having a slight dip in their hip as they take a step or favoring a particular side when walking.
-Unfortunately, one of the main causes of an abnormal gait is canine arthritis, normally affecting older dogs or those with a genetic illness.
+Typical behaviors tend to be struggling to walk, having a slight dip in their hip as they take a step, or favoring a particular side when walking.
+Unfortunately, one of the main causes of an abnormal gait is stiffening joints, which normally affects older dogs.

 Dog Walking In Circles